shivasiddharth/GassistPi/README.md

 *******************************************************************************************************************************

 ## 04-Aug-2020 Update:
-**Added the ability to run custom scripts and control of emulated Wemo devices.**
+**Added the ability to run custom scripts and control of Wemo devices.**

 *******************************************************************************************************************************
 ## Features (All features are applicable to all boards, unless and otherwise mentioned):